werf/werf/docs/documentation/pages_en/advanced/ci_cd/ci_cd_workflow_basics.md

 #### Review

-Review is a dynamic (temporary) environment used by application developers to test newly written code and conduct experiments not allowed in [production-like environmnets](#production).
+Review is a dynamic (temporary) environment used by application developers to test newly written code and conduct experiments not allowed in [production-like environments](#production).

 It is possible to dynamically create an arbitrary number of review environments (as resources permit).
 Application developer usually creates and terminates such an environment using a CI/CD system.
 Also, a review environment could be automatically removed after a period of inactivity.